nualagr/the-lord-of-the-rings-game/README.md

 - when a match is not successful and the cards flip back over,
 - when a level has successfully been completed,
 - when the player has successfully completed the game,
 - if the player runs out of time and the game is over.

+**Instructive subheading**  - located above the game board, this line succinctly explains the aim of the game to the user, "Find pairs of characters under the cards".

 **Pairs Counter** - provides the user with a visual score of the number of pairs they have matched within a given round.

 **Moves Counter** - provides the user with a visual score of the number of clicks they have used so far within a given round.

-**Count Down Timer** - provides the user with a visual representation of the game-play time left in the current round.
+**Count Down Timer** - provides the user with a visual representation of the game-play time remaining in the current round.

 **Mute sound effects button** - allows the user to turn off in-game sound effects.